ryofujimura/ryofujimura.github.io/README.md

 ## Animation Types

 ### 1. Staggered Animation
-Three cards animate in sequence with 0.1s delays between each.
+Three cards animate in sequence when scrolled into view with 0.1s delays between each.

 ### 2. Fade-In Up
-Single block with smooth upward fade-in effect.
+Single block with smooth upward fade-in effect triggered by scroll position.

 ### 3. Scroll Reveal
-Uses Intersection Observer API to trigger animations on scroll.
+Uses Intersection Observer API to trigger animations when elements enter viewport.

 ### 4. Keyframe Animation with Delay
-Custom slide-in animation with 0.3s delay.
+Custom slide-in animation with 0.3s delay, triggered on scroll.

 ### 5. Sequential Load
-Three blocks load progressively with 200ms intervals.
+Three blocks load progressively when scrolled into view with staggered timing.

 ### 6. Transition on Mount
-CSS transitions triggered on component mount.
+CSS transitions triggered when elements enter the viewport.

 ### 7. Animation Delay Loop
-Five blocks with continuous looping animations.
+Five blocks with staggered animations triggered by scroll position.

 ### 8. Opacity & Transform Combined
-Sophisticated entrance using cubic-bezier easing.
+Sophisticated entrance using cubic-bezier easing, activated on scroll.

 ### 9. Scale In
-Smooth scaling from 80% to 100% size.
+Smooth scaling from 80% to 100% size when scrolled into view.

 ### 10. Rotate In
-Combines rotation and scaling for dynamic effect.
+Combines rotation and scaling for dynamic effect triggered by scroll.

 ## Browser Support